 Some might argue that many of the harmful ingredients included in our cosmetics are there to extend their shelf life.
 Things like antimicrobials, antifungals, and preservatives are the reason why that long-forgotten tube of chapstick can sit at the bottom of your purse for ages and be recovered while looking intact.
 I for one would be happy with a shorter shelf life if it means safer products.

-How we choose the best natural and organic lipsticks
+How do we choose organic lipstick

 With all of this gloomy stuff out of the way let’s have a look at our clean beauty criteria for a list of what else we look out for when it comes to safer lipstick and cleaner beauty products in general.

-Final thoughts on organic lipstick
+A final word on organic lipstick

 Though they are not all perfect, these brands make it possible to find safer, more eco-friendly options when it comes to lipstick.
 And I hope this list will make it easier to reach for safer products that look just as fabulous without the need for any endocrine disruptors or potential carcinogens.